 It is prudent to have a detailed trademark availability search performed before filing a trademark application.
 Such a search provides an assessment of current and pending third-party trademark applications which may conflict with a proposed mark, as well as common law trademarks and trade names which create hurdles to registration.
-A properly conducted availability search can predict likely issues before they arise in examination or opposition, and can identify marks which are unlikely to register before making a significant investment in a trademark application or beginning to do business in connection with a mark.
+A properly conducted availability search can predict likely issues before they arise in examination or opposition and can identify marks which are unlikely to register before making a significant investment in a trademark application or beginning to do business in connection with a mark.
 If a number of possible marks are being considered, an availability search can help determine the strongest mark from the available options.

-Use of a trademark in Canada also gives rise to certain common law rights whether or not a mark is registered; however, registration is advisable to ensure maximum protection of a trade-mark under Canadian law.
+Use of a trademark in Canada also gives rise to certain common law rights whether or not a mark is registered; however, registration is advisable to ensure maximum protection of a trademark under Canadian law.
+As of April 1, 2025, owners of registrations who seek to enforce their registration will be required to demonstrate use of their mark if their registration was obtained less than 3 years prior.